 - 1. Text message bullying involves sending unwelcome texts that are threatening or cause discomfort. - 2.
 Picture/video-clip bullying via mobile phone cameras is used to make the person being bullied feel threatened or embarrassed, with images usually sent to other people.
 'Happy slapping' involves filming and sharing physical attacks. - 3.
+'Sexting' is defined as the production and/or sharing of sexual photos and videos of and by young people who are under the age of 18.
+It includes nude or nearly nude images and/or sexual acts.
+It is also referred to as 'youth produced sexual imagery'.
+'Sexting' does not include the sharing of sexual photos and videos of under-18 year olds with or by adults; that would be a form of child sexual abuse and must be referred to the police. - 4.
+Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - 5.
 Phone call bullying via mobile phone uses silent calls or abusive messages.
 Sometimes the bullied person's phone is stolen and used to harass others, who then think the phone owner is responsible.
-As with all mobile phone bullying, the perpetrators often disguise their numbers, sometimes using someone else's phone to avoid being identified. - 4.
-Email bullying uses email to send bullying or threatening messages, often using a pseudonym for anonymity or using someone else's name to pin the blame on them. - 5.
-Chat room bullying involves sending menacing or upsetting responses to children or young people when they are in a web-based chat room. - 6.
-Bullying through instant messaging (IM) is an Internet-based form of bullying where children and young people are sent unpleasant messages as they conduct real-time conversations online (i.e. Facebook, MSN, Bebo etc.). - 7.
+As with all mobile phone bullying, the perpetrators often disguise their numbers, sometimes using someone else's phone to avoid being identified. - 6.
+Email bullying uses email to send bullying or threatening messages, often using a pseudonym for anonymity or using someone else's name to pin the blame on them. - 7.
+Chat room bullying involves sending menacing or upsetting responses to children or young people when they are in a web-based chat room. - 8.
+Bullying through instant messaging (IM) is an Internet-based form of bullying where children and young people are sent unpleasant messages as they conduct real-time conversations online (i.e. Facebook, MSN, Bebo etc.). - 9.
 Bullying via websites includes the use of defamatory blogs (web logs), personal websites and online personal polling sites.
 Students who set up website pages and invite others to post derogatory comments about a student.

 There has also been a significant increase in social networking sites for young people, which can provide new opportunities for cyberbullying.
 Students posting fake and/or offensive photographs of the victim via a social networking site, email or mobile phone.
 Students hacking into social networking sites and removing and circulating material which may be embarrassing or personal.